replicate/getting-started-cloudflare-workers/README.md

 # Cloudflare + Hono + Replicate

-This is a template for a simple web app using [Cloudflare Workers](https://developers.cloudflare.com/workers/), [Hono] (https://honojs.dev/), and [Replicate](https://replicate.com/) to generate images using [Flux Schnell](https://replicate.com/black-forest-labs/flux-schnell), a fast and high-quality open-source image generation model.
+This is a template for a simple web app using [Cloudflare Workers](https://developers.cloudflare.com/workers/), [Hono](https://honojs.dev/), and [Replicate](https://replicate.com/) to generate images using [Flux Schnell](https://replicate.com/black-forest-labs/flux-schnell), a fast and high-quality open-source image generation model.

 ![screenshot](https://github.com/user-attachments/assets/f123b271-09a1-468c-9aac-5fdd4ed75184)

-## Tech stack
+## Stack

 - [Cloudflare Workers](https://developers.cloudflare.com/workers/) is a serverless platform for building web applications.
 You can run "serverless" functions in a Node.js-like environment, plus serve static web pages and assets.
 - [Hono](https://honojs.dev/) is a minimalist web framework for building serverless applications.
 It's built and maintained by Cloudflare.